davidgiven/cpm65/README.md

   - Oric 1 and Oric Atmos (but not, currently, the Telestrat) with Microdisc interface; TPA 44kB.

+  - The Super Nintendo.
+Yes, really.
+You get a 1440kB romdisk, a 128kB battery-backed ramdisk in cartridge memory, and one 1440kB floppy drive --- if you have the right hardware.
+TPA 58kB.

   - Sorbus homebrew 6502-based computer.

   - Olimex' neo6502 6502-based computer.